-It is able to scan entire organs in a single rotation, avoiding step artefact or the need to ‘stitch’ images together, often leading to obscured images
+It is able to scan entire organs in a single rotation, avoiding step artefact or the need to ‘stitch’ images together, often leading to obscured images.

-It has the ability to image organ functions, including blood flow to the brain and heart.
+The ability to image organ functions, including blood flow to the brain and heart.
 Its ability to perform high-quality cerebral and cardiac angiography is invaluable in the diagnosis of stenoses, malformations and aneurysms.

 Virtual colonoscopies are able to reveal polyps as small as 4mm and can capture other abnormalities that are easily missed by the more conventional methods of viewing the bowel, such as invasive colonoscopy.

 The extra-wide space and 315kg patient couch capacity ensures a comfortable examination for all patients.